elifesciences-publications/Larson-et-al-eLife-2018/README.md

+### This code is associated with the paper from Larson et al., "Oligodendrocytes control potassium accumulation in white matter and seizure susceptibility". eLife, 2018. http://dx.doi.org/10.7554/eLife.34829

 # Larson-et-al-eLife-2018

 Identify Axons code was used for calculation of axon diameters in TEM images in order to calculate g-ratios (Figure 4)